 Iosif Kovras is a Senior Lecturer in Comparative Politics at the Department of International Politics, City University of London.
 Before joining the department, he was a research fellow at Queen’s University Belfast and Princeton University.
 His research interests include comparative politics, post-conflict transitional justice and human rights, broadly defined.
 In 2012, he received the Basil Chubb Prize for the best dissertation in Political Science, awarded by the Political Studies Association of Ireland.

 His work has been published in Comparative Political Studies, West European Politics, Comparative Politics, Nations and Nationalism, Political Geography and Cooperation and Conflict, among others.
-His second book titled Grassroots Activism and the Evolution of Transitional Justice: The Families of the Disappeared is forthcoming from Cambridge University Press.
+His second book titled Grassroots Activism and the Evolution of Transitional Justice: The Families of the Disappeared was published from Cambridge University Press.
 His research has been funded by the Economic and Social Research Council (ESRC), the British Academy and other funding bodies.

 Nadia Hilliard is a Postdoctoral Researcher at City University of London.
 She completed her DPhil in Politics at the University of Oxford in 2015.
 Her research focuses on accountability in theory and in practice.
 It explores the relationship of exceptional politics (and its attendant paradoxes) to institutional development and the effects on the distribution of rights.

 Nadia is a graduate of the University of Chicago and the University of Paris IV (Sorbonne) where she studied literature and philosophy, respectively, and has worked as a consultant for various research organizations, including UNESCO and the OECD.
 Her book, The Accountability State: US Federal Inspectors General and the Pursuit of Democratic Integrity was published from University of Kansas Press.